raznem/parsera/docs/features/extractors.md

 ```

 ## Structured Extractor
-Extension of `ChunksTabularExtractor`, which uses structured output to get the output of specified type.
+Extension of `ChunksTabularExtractor`, which uses structured output to get the output of specified type:
-Used by default inside `Parsera` when extended elements schema is provided:
 ```python
 from parsera import Parsera
 from parsera.engine.chunks_extractor import ChunksTabularExtractor